vetmohit89/NanoPsiPy/README.md

 **```Note: Run the same above code for treatment (knockdown or knockout) sample in a separate folder.```**

-## B. PSI comparison between two samples: To compare between two conditions, execute the following command to estimate the significant Î¨ at each U site:
+## B. PSI comparison between two samples: To compare between two conditions, execute the following command to estimate the significant Ψ at each U site:
 ```bash
 NanoPsiPy_comparison -c ./control_file.csv -t ./treatment_file.csv -o output_folder -d reference_data_type (genome or transcriptome)
 ```